iramoz95/java-basics/c7-Inheritance/notes.md

         X x2;
         Y y = new Y(5);
         x2 = x; // OK, both the same type
         x2 = y; // Error, not the same type.
-Cannot convert from Y yo X }
+Cannot convert from Y to X }
 }